pmean/build-website/text/04/surromed-decision-site.md

 - Statistical computing
 output: html_document
 ---
-Keith Joho from Surromed, Michael O\'Connell from Insightful and Ed Tobin from Spotfire presented a web seminar on Suromed and the DecisionSite S-Plus Server Solution.
+Keith Joho from Surromed, Michael O'Connell from Insightful and Ed Tobin from Spotfire presented a web seminar on Suromed and the DecisionSite S-Plus Server Solution.

-Spotfire\'s DecisionSite software provides interactive visualization and guided data analysis useful for the average scientist.
+Spotfire's DecisionSite software provides interactive visualization and guided data analysis useful for the average scientist.
 S-plus provides ihhg qulaity well tested statistical and graphical functions.
 Using the S-plus server to link to DecisionSite, you can get the best of both